Wednesday, February 28, 2018

 When we bought my Forrester, Hubby programmed a reminder or two in the memo screen that flashes on the dash.
 One of them nags me for a week that his birthday is coming up, then on the actual day it posts a message.
 It's fun - I need to program it to say random things throughout the year, just for grins.

-In honor of his birthday I baked a Granny Smith Apple Pie before dashing off to work on Wednesday.
-We ended up eating late - I was not home until 7:50 - but we got to chat and enjoy a bottle of wine as we waited for dinner to finish. (side note: need to figure out why the oven takes so long to heat up) He enjoyed getting a new pipe with some fresh tobacco, and a paper towel holder he wanted.
-(I'm not even kidding, he requested it....)
-With his birthday over, it feels like the gifting season is really over.
-It seems to start with The Girl's birthday in September and end Jan.
+In honor of his birthday I baked a Granny Smith Apple Pie.
+He enjoyed getting a new pipe with some fresh tobacco, and a paper towel holder he wanted.
+(I'm not even kidding, he requested it.)
+With his birthday done, it feels like the gifting season is really over.
+It starts with The Girl's birthday in September and end Jan.
 31 with Hubby's!
+Welcome, February!
+January was a long month.